moneybutton/yours-channels/README.md

 # fullnode-pc

+A Bitcoin micropayment channel hub built in Javascript.
+Based on our [Javascript implementation of Bitcoin](https://github.com/yoursnetwork/fullnode).

+Check out our  [gentle introduction to the lightning network](https://github.com/yoursnetwork/fullnode-pc/blob/master/docs/gentle-lightning.md).
+We also have a [prospectus system description](https://github.com/yoursnetwork/fullnode-pc/blob/master/docs/yours_lightning_03.md) that we are keeping more or less in sync with the  [implementation](https://github.com/yoursnetwork/fullnode-pc/blob/master/lib/agent.js).

-A payment channel hub for [fullnode](https://github.com/yoursnetwork/fullnode) and [yours](https://github.com/yoursnetwork).
-This is a work in progress.
+This is a work in progress and will change all the time.

-For a gentle introduction to the lightning network, click [here](https://github.com/yoursnetwork/fullnode-pc/blob/master/docs/gentle-lightning.md).
-For a prospectus description of the system architecture see [here](https://github.com/yoursnetwork/fullnode-pc/blob/master/docs/yours_lightning_03.md).
-The current implementation is [here](https://github.com/yoursnetwork/fullnode-pc/blob/master/lib/agent.js).